Phillippa Bennett

 Full Time Foundation: 4 years

-Part Time: 4 - 5 years
+Part Time: 4 - 6 years

-Full Time: £9,250
+Full Time: £9,535

-Part Time: £1,540 per 20 credit module
+Part Time: £1,585 per 20 credit module

-Integrated Foundation Year: £9,250
+Integrated Foundation Year: £5,760

 At the centre of our newly updated BA English programme is diversity and relevance.
 This means we study texts representing a range of voices and identities, embracing the latest cultural debates and searching out literary expressions from revolutionaries or the marginalised, but also looking deeply into the rich heritage and history of the literary arts across the ages and through the full range of literary genre.
-We care deeply about what literature can show us of the world in all its complexity, and the degree in English programme taps into this passion for hearing all voices and witnessing the history and breadth of literary expression.
+We care deeply about what literature can show us of the world in all its complexity, and the degree in English taps into this passion for hearing all voices and witnessing the history and breadth of literary expression.

-What’s more, all our BA English modules are rooted in staff expertise and a shared passion for literature.
+All our BA English modules are rooted in staff expertise and a shared passion for literature.
 In offering modules focusing on ecology and the environment, children’s and young-adult writing, contemporary revisioning of the works of Shakespeare, American literature and culture, gothic worlds, and digital culture, the course offers every student a breadth of topics that will stimulate your imagination and hone your critical thinking.
 By your final year, you get to follow your own passions and expertise, by selecting a dissertation on a literary topic of your choice and really showing what you can accomplish.

 The team of English degree lecturers is big enough to offer a variety of modules, but small enough to provide you with a close-knit learning environment.
 You will know your tutors personally and see them regularly and you will regularly find someone to help you with your academic study, and to provide pastoral support hand-in-hand with Northampton’s excellent student support services.

-Please note the modules shown here relate to the academic year 23/24.
-The modules relating to the academic year 24/25 will be available from June 2024.
+Please note the modules shown here relate to the academic year 25/26.
+The modules relating to the academic year 26/27 will be available from June 2026.

 At the University of Northampton, everything we do, from funded trips to paid internships, is to give you everything you need to make a difference when you leave.

 Whatever your ambitions, we’re here to help you to achieve them.
-We’ll support you to identify the skills you’re learning during your course, find your strengths and secure practical experience so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.
+We’ll support you to identify the skills you’re learning during your english literature course, find your strengths and secure practical experience so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.
 We’ve created the Northampton Employment Promise because we are so confident that if you focus on your studies and complete one of our awards you’ll be highly employable by the time you graduate.
 Putting you in a great position to secure employment or continue your studies.

 To check out the full list of perks, visit our Student Perks page or dedicated International Perks page.